KogeLabs/Ockero/README.md

 * IntelliJ IDEA (community or Ultimate edition)

 ### Getting Started
-* Download the project source code from this repository
+* Download the project source code from the Koge [repository](https://github.com/MoncefYabi/Koge/archive/master.zip)
+* Extract the zip file
-* Open the project directly in the IntelliJ IDEA
+* Open the extracted folder directly in the IntelliJ IDEA
 * Wait until the gradle build is finished
 ### Documentation
 The [Wiki](https://github.com/MoncefYabi/Koge/wiki) contains all the information you'll need to write a Koge game.
 You can contribute to the Wiki directly here on GitHub!